by Nomad

 “Republicans originally thought that Fox worked for us, and now we’re discovering we work for Fox.
 And this balance here has been completely reversed.
 The thing that sustains a strong Fox network is the thing that undermines a strong Republican party."

 A very interesting remark, indeed, and perhaps it puts the hopeless Republican battle for the nomination in this year’s election in a different light.
 Is unhealthy influence of Fox News and Murdoch empire in general in the American political process destroying the Republican party?
 At one time, Palin, Huckabee, Gingrich, Santorum, were all on Fox News payroll.
-That line-up, the kind of politician that appeals to Murdoch and Roger Ailes, the mentality they have demonstrated, is precisely the problem the Republican party now must face up to
+That line-up, the kind of politician that appeals to Murdoch and Roger Ailes, the mentality they have demonstrated, is precisely the problem the Republican party now must face up to.

 If you watch Fox News for any length of time, you will become accustomed to the false equation between ratings and legitimacy.
 That idea perhaps provides us with an insight to the real problem at Fox and all of the major media outlets.
 Despite the often-heard boast that high ratings mean high quality or being “the most respected,” the logic behind this claim is never precisely explained.
 What do high ratings actually mean?